What Is Wedding Insurance & Wedding Insurance FAQs

 If circumstances beyond your control, such as withdrawal of military leave, cause you to postpone your wedding, you may be reimbursed for non-recoverable expenses.

 Coverage under the Wedding Protector Plan® makes a distinction between a rainy day and a truly severe weather event, such as a hurricane.
-If a catastrophic weather event forces you to postpone your wedding, you may be reimbursed for non-recoverable expenses.
+If a catastrophic weather event forces you to postpone your wedding, you may be reimbursed for non-recoverable expenses within policy limitations.

 If your wedding is canceled due to a necessary and unavoidable covered reason, any non-recoverable honeymoon expenses, such as travel and accommodations, may be covered under the cancellation/postponement provision of your Wedding Protector Plan®, up the policy limits.